particle1331/computational-linear-algebra/notes.md

     \lVert \bold z - \bold y \rVert^2 = \lVert \bold z - \hat\bold y \rVert^2 + \lVert \hat\bold y - \bold y \rVert^2 \geq  \lVert \hat\bold y -\bold y  \rVert^2.
     $$

-  Thus, projections are solutions to the LLS, e.g. we can take $\hat \bold w = \bold X^+ \bold y.$ We show that projections are *precisely* the solutions.
+  Thus, projections are solutions to the LLS, e.g. we can take $\hat \bold w = \bold X^+ \bold y.$ In fact, projections are the only solutions.
 We prove this using the singular vectors of $\bold X.$ The objective function in terms of the SVD can be written as
     $$
     \begin{aligned}
     \lVert \bold y - {\bold U \bold \Sigma} {\bold V}^\top \bold w \rVert^2